 - All relevant roles, including IT, facilities, electrical, mechanical, military, warehouse, and contract work

-Date mismatches can slow things down and affect your chances of getting hired.
+Date mismatches can slow things down and affect your chances of getting hired or successfully completing your background check.
 It’s worth taking the time to make sure that these details are all complete and accurate.

 Show your hands-on experience